In this review, I take an in-depth look at the Shapeoko 4 CNC router from Carbide 3D.

 Shapeoko 4 comes with homing sensors on each axis.
 This helps you home the device quickly between operations.

-The homing sensors used on Shapeoko 4 are proximity sensing-based, a non-contact sensor.
+The homing sensors used on Shapeoko 4 are proximity-sensing-based, non-contact sensors.

-There is no contact when you home in, that means the sensors do not get crushed as they do in case of limit switches.
+There is no contact when you home the machine, which means the sensors do not get crushed as they do in the case of limit switches.

 Carbide 3D makes a proprietary control board for Shapeoko 4.

 It is a PCB that uses an Atmel 328 and four stepper motor drivers.

 The Atmel 328 microcontroller is flashed with GRBL firmware.